 Here’s a summary of general steps you should take:

 - Enter your business information: Provide an overview of your business, your contact details, and a link to your website.

 - Upload images: You probably want your profile image to be something recognizable, like your logo or a head shot.
 Make sure your images are the proper sizes and display well on desktop and mobile views.

 - Create your first post: Make sure people who arrive on your page get a good first impression.
 Your first post can be something simple like: Welcome to the [business name] Facebook Page!
 Like our Page for [type of content you will provide].

 - Follow your contacts: Start with your most loyal customers who you know will Like and Follow your new account.
-Most social channels have recommended contacts that make good first connections.
+Most social channels have recommended contacts and potential influencers that make good first connections.

 6. Create a Social Media Schedule